 Read ACWA's Policy Statement on Bay-Delta Flows here.

 ACWA submitted the policy statement to the State Water Board along with its formal comment letter on the Phase 1 update to the Bay-Delta Water Quality Control Plan.

 Action Requested on ACWA Board Policy Statement

-Members can access webinar information here.
+Members can access the webinar presentations and archive recordings here.

 Questions about the policy statement may be directed to ACWA Senior Regulatory Advocate Rebecca Franklin.

 Questions about member outreach and webinars may be directed to Senior Regional Affairs Representative Brandon Ida.